 The anticipated intersection delays and LOS under long-term conditions under the Ten-lane Alternative would be the same as the Six-lane Alternative (refer to Table 4.2-19).
 As shown in the table and described above for the Six-lane Alternative, seven intersections are calculated to operate at LOS E or F under long-term Baseline conditions.
-With the Ten-lane Alternative, these same intersections would continue to operate at LOS E or F. The addition of Ten-lane Alternative traffic would result in minor increases in delay under long-term conditions, but none would be substantial.
+With the Ten-lane Alternative, these same intersections would continue to operate at LOS E or F. With the addition of Ten-lane Alternative traffic, no change in delays would occur at three of these intersections, a decrease in delay would occur at one intersection, and three intersections would result in increases in delay, but none would be substantial.
 Accordingly, no adverse traffic impacts to these seven intersections (refer to Table 4.2-19) would result from the Ten-lane Alternative under long-term conditions.

-With the addition of Ten-lane Alternative traffic, delays at the following study area intersections would experience increase considerably, however, resulting in adverse long-term traffic impacts:
+With the addition of Ten-lane Alternative traffic, delays at the following study area intersections would experience increase considerably during the PM peak hour, resulting in adverse long-term traffic impacts: